Tulsi Vs Basil: Differences and Similarities

 Origin and Religious Significance

 Tulsi, also known as holy basil, is a sacred plant in Hinduism and is widely used in religious ceremonies in Indian culture.
-It is believed to be a manifestation of the goddess Tulsi and is considered as a symbol of purity and auspiciousness.
+It is believed to be a manifestation of the goddess Tulsi and is considered a symbol of purity and auspiciousness.
 On the other hand, Basil, also known as sweet basil, is not considered as a sacred herb in Hinduism and is primarily used as a flavoring agent in various cuisines.

 Appearance and Flavor